Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Problem Formulation and Design

 \textbf{Two sub-problems.} To solve the challenge discussed above, we divide Dimmer into two distinct sub-problems: (a) a centralized adaptivity control, that leads a global update of $N_{TX}$ under interference (Fig.~\ref{fig:central_adaptivity}), and (b) a distributed forwarder selection scheme, that allows devices to learn if their participation in the forwarding process is required in non-interfered episodes (Fig.~\ref{fig:forwarder_selection}).
 Our centralized adaptivity leads to $N_{max}+1$ global configurations, assuming $N_{TX}=0$ to $N_{max}$, as all devices now share a common value.
-Therefore, it is feasible to collect traces for such a problem, under varied disturbances, and learn an optimal solution.
+Therefore, it is feasible to collect traces for such a problem, under varied disturbances, and learn an optimal solution (see \S\ref{sec:design:DQN}).

-We are left with $2^D$ possible configurations for the forwarder selection problem, where each node is either active forwarder or passive receiver.
+By making the distributed forwarder selection problem a binary choice (active forwarder, passive receiver), we have $2^D$ possible configurations.
 It is not possible to further simplify the problem: $D$ is the number of devices in the entire network, and we cannot cluster devices into smaller, independent groups.
 Indeed, different network subsets can depend on the decision of a distant, bottleneck device, thus finding independent clusters is practically hard.
 Instead, we decide to tackle forwarder selection in a distributed manner.
 Since collecting traces for such a number of configurations is practically unfeasible, Dimmer learns its forwarder selection configuration at runtime.
 We allow devices to sequentially learn their role, one at a time, and measure their impact on the overall performance.
 By learning sequentially, we ensure that, from a node perspective, the environment is stable.
 We describe the techniques we employ to avoid network-breaking configurations and divergent states in \S\ref{sec:design:MAB}.